Seven Deadly Sins is a book by the Irish sportswriter, David Walsh, regarding his campaign to out Lance Armstrong as a doper.

 In no uncertain times, we are shown how Armstrong manipulated the media message, attacked those who spoke out against him and managed to cover his tracks until the facade came crashing down after his second retirement in 2010.

-In al lot of ways, there are parallels between Armstrong and Trump.
-The need for loyalty, the stinging attacks on anyone who dared challenge him and, in the end, compulsive lies necessary to keep the show on the road.
+In a lot of ways, there are parallels between Armstrong and Trump.
+The need for loyalty, the stinging attacks on anyone who dared challenge him and, in the end, the compulsive lies necessary to keep the show on the road.

 This is one of the best sports books I’ve read and you won’t find many better on the subject of Lance Armstrong!